gabboman/wafrn/docs/deployment.md

 ## Installer

 Alternatively, you will need a Debian 12 VPS.
-The cheap Contabo one can do the trick with no problem.
+The cheap Netcup ARM one can do the trick with no problem.
 Maybe even the OVH one that costs 3 euros too.
-But I advise as a minimum the Contabo one.
+But I advise as a minimum the Netcup ARM one.
+(Contabo is no longer recomended)

 You will also need a way of sending emails to the people registering.
 An SMTP server or a free Brevo account with SMTP enabled can do the trick.